 As if whale sharks and leopard sharks weren’t enough, we were then treated with a visit from five beautiful oceanic rays (no, they don’t have stingers!).
 These rays were enormous, and very curious – swimming right up to our group to check us out.

 Back on the boat and it was time to head home.
-My head was spinning and heart racing after the events of the day.
 The show wasn’t over though, we saw plenty of whales breaching as we sailed back to the harbour.
-We returned to land salty, a little sunburnt, and smiles plastered on our faces.
+We returned to land salty and a little sunburnt with smiles plastered on our faces.
 This is certainly a RedBalloon experience I’ll never forget!